-HOW IS IELTS SCORE CALCULATED?
+HOW IELTS SCORE IS CALCULATED?

-How is IELTS Score Calculated?
+IELTS Score

 The International English Language Testing System, sometimes known as IELTS, is a standardized test that is designed to evaluate the English language skills of individuals who do not speak English as their first language.
 The results of the International English Language Testing System (IELTS) are accepted all around the world by colleges, companies, immigration agencies, and other organizations.